DFE-Digital/teaching-vacancies-design-history/app/posts/2021-06-15-hiring-staff-update.md

 title: Improvements to the hiring staff dashboard
 description: Introducing job pages into our information architecture for hiring staff.
 date: 2021-06-15
+tags:
+  - hiring_staff
 ---

 {% from "figure/macro.njk" import appFigure with context %}

 We’ve recently introduced the ability for people to apply for jobs in our service and for hiring staff to manage these applications.
 This has significantly increased the complexity of what _a job_ is within our service.

 We realised that our current interface would not be able to scale to allow hiring staff to complete the following tasks in a consistent location:

 * manage jobs (delete/edit/copy/extend deadlines)
 * collect and manage applications (view/shortlist/reject)